SEC Feeling the Heat on Freedom of Information

 Washington, D.C.
 20510 (more…)

-Tags: American Association of Law Libraries, American Library Association, Angela Canterbury, Barney Frank, Christopher Dodd, Citizens for Ethics and Responsibility in Washington, CREW, Dodd-Frank Act, Essential Information, financial regulation, financial regulatory reform, financial regulatory structure, FOIA, freedom of information act, GAP Government Accountability Project, GIM, Greenwich Investment Management, Investment advisers Act of 1940, Investment Company Act of 1940, Liberty Coalition, Mary Schapiro, OMB Watch, OpenTheGovernment.org, POGO, project on Government Oversight, Public Citizen, rule 9291, SEC, section 9291, Securities Exchange Act of 1934, Senator Patrick Leahy, Sense on Cents, Sunlight Foundation, transparency at the SEC, Washington Wall Street incest
+Tags: American Association of Law Libraries, American Library Association, Angela Canterbury, Barney Frank, Christopher Dodd, Citizens for Ethics and Responsibility in Washington, CREW, Dodd-Frank Act, Essential Information, financial regulation, financial regulatory reform, financial regulatory structure, FOIA, freedom of information act, GAP Government Accountability Project, Investment advisers Act of 1940, Investment Company Act of 1940, Liberty Coalition, Mary Schapiro, OMB Watch, OpenTheGovernment.org, POGO, project on Government Oversight, Public Citizen, rule 9291, SEC, section 9291, Securities Exchange Act of 1934, Senator Patrick Leahy, Sense on Cents, Sunlight Foundation, transparency at the SEC, Washington Wall Street incest

 Posted in General, SEC | 5 Comments »